DanielTamiru/vimitation/README.md

 # vimitation
-Built a Vim-like text editor in C++14 with additional features by following a detailed UML diagram I created in the planning phases of the project.
+Built a Vim-like text editor in C++14 with additional features by following a detailed [UML diagram](https://github.com/DanielTamiru/vimitation/files/11434058/uml.pdf) I created in the planning phases of the project.
 I used SOLID OOP principles and implemented design patterns, like MVC, Strategy, and Template method, to maximize the cohesion and minimize the coupling of the program.

 ### Getting Started
-Simply run `make` and the Makefile should handle the building of the executable called `vimitation` by default.
+Simply run `make` and the Makefile should build an executable called `vimitation`.

 ### Features